- Benefits of good nutrition during cancer treatment

 - Recipes to try during cancer treatment

 Cancer and its treatments can sometimes cause trouble with swallowing.
 If you are having problems swallowing, try eating soft or liquid foods.
 You may be able to swallow thick fluids more easily than thin liquids.
 If you’re unable to eat enough regular foods to meet your nutritional needs, drink high-calorie and high-protein liquids.

 Your doctor may refer you to a speech therapist.
-This is an expert health professional who can teach you how to swallow easier and how to decrease coughing and choking when you eat and drink.
+This is an expert health professional who can teach you how to swallow better and how to decrease coughing and choking when you eat and drink.

 What to do

 - Follow your speech therapist’s instructions for any special eating techniques.

 - Call your doctor right away if you cough or choke while eating, especially if you have a fever.

 - Eat small, frequent meals.

 - Use canned liquid nutritional supplements if you’re unable to eat enough food to meet your needs.

 - Chop or puree your food in a blender or food processor.

 - Drink 6 to 8 cups of fluid each day, and thicken the fluid to the consistency that’s easiest for you to swallow (see below).

 Try these thickening products:

-Gelatin: Use to help eat cakes, cookies, crackers, sandwiches, pureed fruits, and other cold food.
+Gelatin: Use to help soften cakes, cookies, crackers, sandwiches, pureed fruits, and other cold food.
 Mix 1 tablespoon unflavored gelatin in 2 cups hot liquid until dissolved; pour over food.
 Allow food to sit until saturated.